 Atalaya Mining PLC Announces Director/PDMR Shareholding

-NICOSIA, May 18, 2021 - Atalaya Mining plc (AIM:ATYM)(TSX:AYM), the European mining and development company, announces that it was notified on 17 May 2021, that Harry Liu, Director of the Company, had sold 5,000 ordinary shares in Atalaya at an average price of 356.0 pence per share.
+NICOSIA, May 19, 2021 - Atalaya Mining plc (AIM:ATYM; TSX:AYM), the European mining and development company, announces that it was notified on 18 May 2021, that Harry Liu, Director of the Company, had sold 3,698 ordinary shares in Atalaya at an average price of 358.0 pence per share.

 Set out below is the information required by Article 19(3) of the EU Market Abuse Regulation No 596/2014: